kalvkusk/devops-poc/README.md

 Node type is preemptible (cheap instances) “n1-standard-1” Nodes auto-repair and auto-upgrade options on

-Files to submit
-The Terraform module

-Kubernetes
+## Kubernetes
 Goal

 Deploy the hello-world app into the GKE cluster created.

 Steps
 Write Kubernetes manifests/templates/code
 Apply them to your cluster
-Document your solution (architecture, deployment) as if you are explaining it to a new engineer with no background in Kubernetes (this is a test of your communication skills)
+Document your solution (architecture, deployment)

 Requirements
 The app must be accessible from a domain name (use <your project name>.<ip>.xip.io or a personal domain)